amisr/amisrsynthdata/README.rst

 Contributing
 ------------

 Contributions to this package are welcome and encouraged, particularly to expand the currently set of specified ionospheres.
 Create a pull request to submit contributions, or open an issue if you would like to request new features or report a bug.
-Specific instructions on how to add a new state function to describe the ionosphere are available in :ref:`New State Functions`.
+Specific instructions on how to add a new state function to describe the ionosphere are available in `New State Functions`.